jacobajit/ion-proxy/README.md

 # ion-proxy
-Added Ion to TJ proxy
+Added Ion to the TJHSST proxy config file, might be useful while Ion is restricted to FCPS networks